US Symbols and Famous Places that are quite Fascinating

 In God We Trust – In 1956, President Dwight Eisenhower approved a Joint Resolution of the 84th Congress declaring “In God We Trust” as the official national motto of the United States of America.

-This motto supplanted “E Pluribus Unum” that had been in use since the initial 1776 design of the Great Seal of the United States.
+This motto supplanted “E Pluribus Unum” which had been in use since the initial 1776 design of the Great Seal of the United States.
 The motto first appeared on the 1864 two-cent coin.

 Great Seal of the United States